 If zoos don't make sense - what are the alternatives?

-So for us humans, there are above all moral reasons to ban animals in zoos.
-Whether or not zoos are up-to-date and sensible should ultimately also depend on the possible alternatives that allow us to get our money's worth and bring children closer to the animal world.
+For us humans, therefore, there are mainly moral reasons to rather ban animals in zoos.
+Whether zoos are timely and sensible or not, we should ultimately also depend on the possible alternatives with which we can also get our money's worth and bring children closer to the animal world.
 Here are some examples that can offer the advantages of zoos without the serious disadvantages:

-• Wildlife parks: There are numerous wildlife parks and game reserves in Germany that combine nature and environmental protection with genuine nature experiences and large-scale, species-appropriate animal husbandry.
-In the Schorfheide Wildlife Park in the north of Berlin, for example, you can observe elk, red deer, bison and even lynx.
+- Wildlife parks: There are numerous game parks and game gates in Germany that combine nature and environmental protection with real nature experiences and large-scale, species-appropriate keeping of animals.
+In the Schorfheide Game Park north of Berlin, for example, you can see elk, red deer, bison and even lynx.

-• Mercy farms: So-called life farms lovingly rescue and house (farm) animals that would otherwise have been slaughtered or euthanized.
+- Mercy Farms: So-called life farms lovingly rescue and shelter (farm) animals that would otherwise have been slaughtered or euthanized.
 Whether dogs, pigs, cows, horses or chickens.
 Throughout Germany, you can build real connections with animals that behave completely naturally.

-• High Seats: Few things are more exciting than watching the evening activity of Germany's native animals from a high seat.
-Simply ask foresters and hunters about the use of their high seats and for recommendations for certain times with a high chance of success.
+- High Seats: Few things are more exciting than observing the evening activities of animals native to Germany from a raised hide.
+Just ask foresters and hunters about the use of their raised hide and for recommendations for certain times with high chances of success.

-• Walks: Isn't it just so much more exciting to observe animals in their natural behavior by chance?
-You also have the chance to do this on normal walks over hill and dale.
+- Walks: Isn't it just much more exciting to observe animals in their natural behavior rather by chance?
+Even on normal walks over hill and dale you have the chance to do this.

 Conclusion: do zoos make sense and are they still up to date?

-After my research, I am certain: No, zoos are neither sensible nor up-to-date.
-I prefer to avoid zoo visits and use the sensible alternatives to seek contact with animals that are kept in a truly species-appropriate way.
-I therefore use honest and contemporary arguments to persuade friends and acquaintances to stop going to zoos.
-In the end, however, everyone has to decide for themselves whether keeping animals in zoos is appropriate and ethically justifiable.
+After my research I am sure: No, zoos are neither sensible nor contemporary.
+I do better without zoo visits and use the sensible alternatives to seek contact with animals that are really kept species-appropriate.
+I therefore also convince friends and acquaintances with honest and contemporary arguments not to go to zoos anymore.
+In the end, however, everyone must judge for themselves whether the keeping of animals in zoos is contemporary and ethically justifiable.

-What do you think about zoos?
-Do you consider zoos to be contemporary and useful, or not?
-Feel free to write me a comment under this article.
+What is your opinion about zoos?
+Do you consider zoos to be contemporary and meaningful, or not?
+Feel free to write me a comment below this post.

-PS.: Look with pleasure times in the animal welfare blog over!
-There you can find recommendations for Documentaries about factory farming and make up your own mind about it.
+PS.: Look with pleasure times in the animal welfare blog by!
+There you can find for example recommendations for Documentaries about factory farming and make up your own mind about it.

 References: